temporalio/documentation/docs/node/workers.md

 ### Where Task Queues are used

 In Node, a Task Queue is represented in code by name, as a `string`.
-There are 3 places where the name of the Task Queue is supplied by the developer.
+There are 2 main places where the name of the Task Queue is supplied by the developer.

 <details>
 <summary>

-1. When starting a Workflow, you must pass the `taskQueue` option to the [WorkflowClient's `createWorkflowHandle()` method](https://nodejs.temporal.io/api/classes/client.workflowclient#newworkflowhandle).
+When starting a Workflow, you **must** pass the `taskQueue` option to the [WorkflowClient's `createWorkflowHandle()` method](https://nodejs.temporal.io/api/classes/client.workflowclient#newworkflowhandle).

 </summary>